puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 quay.io/bitnami/nginx  latest      c6cb896c1070  11 hours ago  93.5 MB
 ```
 Note that if you pulled the image as user root on the db servers, you will not see it in the output of `podman images` unless its run as user root as well.

+You would need to include the collection `ansible.posix` in your EE in order to be able to use the firewalld module.

 {{% /details %}}